October 2, 2009: Part 2

 for a 50-foot length.

-Is active speaker technology where its at?
+Is active speaker technology where it’s at?
 According

 to LM Hi-Fi it is.
 Displayed here is the System II active loudspeaker system that includes